uPortal-contrib/CardWebComponents/README.md

 ## Dependancies

-Low and very light (-3Kb) dependencies makes the component fast and easy to maintain.
+Low and very light (-3Kb) dependencies make the component fast and easy to maintain.

 - hyperHTML @lastest
 - webcomponents-lite 1.2.0